Achievable logoAchievable logo

 Least common multiple (LCM)

 The least common multiple (LCM) of two numbers is essentially the opposite of the greatest common factor (GCF).
-Whereas the GCF is the greatest shared part of the two numbers, the LCM is the smallest number that is still a shared multiple of both.
-Finding the least common multiple can be useful when adding or subtracting fractions with different denominators.
+Whereas the GCF is the greatest shared factor of the two numbers, the LCM is the smallest number that is a multiple of both.
+Finding the least common multiple is especially useful when adding or subtracting fractions with different denominators.

-To find the least common multiple of a set of numbers, you need to prime factor them, collect the greatest number of prime factors for each number in the prime factorization, and multiply them together.
+To find the least common multiple of a set of numbers, prime factor each number, take the greatest number of each prime factor that appears in any one factorization, and multiply those primes together.
 Here’s an example of finding the LCM of 9 and 78.

 • 9=3∗3